stochastic-sisyphus/stochastic-sisyphus/README.md

 The Sisyphean struggle means rolling the boulder in search of answers at the base, getting lost in thought, then pushing algorithms up the mountain with each iteration.
 As a masochist, I spend my time optimizing models that refuse to cooperate—because apparently, I find trial and error entertaining.

+This is a snapshot of ongoing work and the evolution of my projects over time.
+Most code gets rewritten, some ideas never make it past their first push—an ongoing hypothesis test proving that not every idea deserves a second look.

 </td>
 <td width="50%" valign="top">